jonlpersson/ed-latimore/site/_posts/2022-04-05-how-to-be-patient-in-a-relationship.md

 I’m starting here because controlling your reactions starts with intentional self-reflection and self-improvement.
 Under perfect scenarios, we’re all the picture of patience.
 In a relationship, it’s easy to lose patience when you butt heads over a point of view, are baited into meaningless arguments, or experience an inconsiderate action.

 People usually become impatient when they feel like they have no control over their environment.
 The only way to control your emotions when all hell breaks loose in a relationship is to focus on the only thing you can control, which is yourself.

-Read my article on [how to stop arguing in your relationship](https://edlatimore.com/how-to-stop-arguing-in-relationships/) if you’re stuck in endless loops of bickering.

 There are always factors outside of yourself at play.
 Prioritize your own standard of a successful life and constantly make sure your relationship fits that standard.
 The next time the woman you’re with decides to turn a disagreement into an argument, instead of reacting emotionally, ask yourself, “How does this serve my life?”.